 If you are living in any of our buildings and are contacted by your local public health body (track and trace) to alert you that you have had recent contact with someone who has tested positive for Covid-19, we would appreciate you letting your Accommodation Manager know so that we can help you isolate for the required period.

-Our staff will not be routinely wearing masks whilst working in reception or doing general administrative tasks.
-This is because we have procedures in place to maintain social distancing, washing hands and cleaning surfaces.
+We are regularly monitoring guidance over the use of face coverings for our Accommodation Teams.
+Over the summer period, our staff will not be routinely wearing masks whilst working in reception or doing general administrative tasks.
+This is because we have procedures in place to maintain social distancing, staff are regularly washing their hands and cleaning services have been increased.

-You will have noticed that at certain times our maintenance operatives or cleaners do wear masks, this is because they are unable to maintain a two metre distance whilst undertaking their role or that they are cleaning an area of the building where there is an increased risk – this so that they can continue to undertake critical jobs at this time.
+At certain times our maintenance operatives or cleaners will be wearing masks, this is because they are unable to maintain a two metre distance whilst undertaking their role or that they are cleaning an area of the building where there is an increased risk – this so that they can continue to undertake critical jobs at this time.

 Are you still providing a maintenance service?